 - Multiple sclerosis (most commonly)

-- Neuromyelitis optica, a disorder that can also cause visual problems and may come and go
+- Neuromyelitis optica, a disorder that can also cause visual problems and that may come and go

 - Certain bacterial infections (such as Lyme disease, syphilis, or tuberculosis)